MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/teams-install.md

 # Deploy Microsoft Teams with Office 365 ProPlus

 Currently, Microsoft Teams is a separate installation from Office 365 ProPlus.
-But, starting in late February 2019, Teams will be installed by default for ***new*** installations of Office 365 ProPlus, starting with Version 1902.
+But, starting in late February 2019, Teams will be installed by default for ***new*** installations of Office 365 ProPlus, starting with Version 1902 in Monthly Channel.

 Existing installations of Office 365 ProPlus won’t be affected at this time.
 Also, if Skype for Business is already installed, Skype for Business won’t be removed and will continue to function as before.